lmdu/pyfastx/docs/source/usage.rst

 	>>> 	print(seq.description)

 .. note::
-	interation with ``build_index=True`` return sequence object which allows you to access attribution of sequence.
+	iteration with ``build_index=True`` return sequence object which allows you to access attribution of sequence.
 New in pyfastx 0.6.3.

 Read flat or gzipped FASTA file and build index, support for random access to FASTA.